This site is intended for healthcare professionals

 Sickle cell disease is very variable in its outlook.
 In rural parts of Africa children rarely survive beyond the first year.
 On the other hand in developed Western countries many patients with sickle cell anaemia survive well into adult life.
 The commonest cause of death is infection.

-Factors which modify the condition are elevated levels of fetal haemoglobin and the co-existence of thalassaemia.
+Factors which modify the condition are elevated levels of foetal haemoglobin and the co-existence of thalassaemia.
 For example, in India and parts of Eastern Saudi Arabia patients are often asymptomatic with sickle cell anaemia because they produce very high levels of foetal haemoglobin.

 Create an account to add page annotations